ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Ceedling Exit Codes

+In its default configuration, Ceedling produces an exit code of `1`:

+ * On any build error and immediately terminates upon that build error.
+ * On any test case failure (but runs the build to completion and shuts down normally).

-In its default configuration, Ceedling will terminate with an exit code of 1 on any build error _and_ will end with an exit code of 1 upon any test case failure.
-This behavior can be especially handy in Continuous Integration environments where you want an automated CI build to break upon build errors or test failures.
+This behavior can be especially handy in Continuous Integration environments where you typically want an automated CI build to break upon either build errors or test failures.

-If this convention on test failures does not work for you, no problem-o.
+If this exit code convention for test failures does not work for you, no problem-o.
 You may be of the mind that running a test suite to completion should yield a successful exit code (even if tests failed).
-Add the following at the top-level of your project file (i.e. not nested ) to force Ceedling to finish a build with an exit code of 0 even upon test case failures.
+Add the following at the top-level of your project file (i.e. all the way to the left -- not nested) to force Ceedling to finish a build with an exit code of 0 even upon test case failures.

 ```yaml
 # Ceedling wiil terminate with happy `exit(0)` even if test cases fail